segmentio/integration/Readme.md

 ## Integrating with Segment

 Interested in integrating your service with us?
-Start at our [Partners page](https://segment.com/partners/).
+Start on our [Partners page](https://segment.com/partners/).

 ## API